 - The home is vacant and the time to actual closing is often extended in a HUD transaction, any new damage occurring before closing has a realistic chance of being covered by HUD if well documented.
 Ensure your loan process is not slowed down due to the Home Inspection expectations and that your investment is protected by calling A-Pro Kansas City Home Inspectors today to conduct your HUD Home Inspection.

 The 203(k) loan was created in the early 60’s as a way to obtain funds needed to complete repairs and to refinance or purchase a home.
 The program’s complexity prevented it from being used effectively until the mid-90’s when consultants were first introduced to the field.
 Many of our A-Pro Inspectors are 203k consultant (s) and can help you navigate this complex process.

 Certified Home Inspections is a unique offer from A-Pro designed for the home seller that wants to add some extra spice to their Home Seller Inspection.
 A-Pro will conduct the standard Home Seller Inspection and add selling features to help you more quickly sell your home at a higher price.

 The 120 Day guarantee of “If we don’t report it, we repair it” is transferable to the new buyer.
-This allows the buyer piece of mind and assures them of forfeiting there own inspection.
+This allows the buyer peace of mind and assures them of forfeiting their own inspection.
 Imagine selling your home with a sign boasting “Certified Pre-Owned Home™”!

 New Home Construction Phase Inspection Program